ruchigupta0909/Flam_canva_frontend/README.md

 3. Start drawing in one window - you should see the drawing appear in real-time in all other windows
 4. Try drawing simultaneously from multiple windows to test conflict resolution
 5. Test undo/redo functionality - actions should be synchronized across all users
+6. Test save/load functionality - each user can save their own sessions

 ### Testing Checklist